simonmorley/homepage/README.md

 ## Crypto Development

-I've spend a couple of years developing Solidity contracts on the Ethereum blockchain.
+I've spent a couple of years developing Solidity contracts on the Ethereum blockchain.
 These ranged from proxy contracts, ERC20 contracts and entire platforms to launch a stablecoin, including a couple of NFTs...
 The deployment of these contracts was mostly done using Hardhat, with some Remix in there too.
 I've also implemented a Geth node on Kubernetes, and built a bunch of integrations around this.

 For the stablecoin launch, we build a platform which allowed users to swap their 'Cryptos' for sEURO.
 We also built a bonding service on top of Uniswap's V3 liquidity pool.
 And we also built a staking service that used ERC721 tokens (aka NFTs) to redeem the 'stakes'.